cmcghan/vagrant-rss/README.md

 Contact
 =======

-If you have any questions regarding the contents of this repository, please email Catharine McGhan at <cmcghan@cms.caltech.edu>.
+If you have any questions regarding the contents of this repository, please email Catharine McGhan at <cat.mcghan@uc.edu>.

 -EOF-